shewilliams/whynyc/README.md

 * <b>nyc.html</b> - Exported Plotly HTML file from Python.
 A topic bubble map for NYC.
 * <b>style.css</b> - styling sheet for website

 If you're interested in the Python coding, please look at the <b>code</b> folder.
 Everything needed for the analysis is in that folder.
 All other items are either for the website or accompanies the white paper.
+An alternative is to download at the ZIP files (whynyc.zip and whynyc-code.zip) provided.

 <p align="right">(<a href="#top">back to top</a>)</p>